-For more information, download the Q1: 2022 GDP statistical release and media presentation here.
+For more information, download the latest GDP release, media presentation and Excel files here.

 1 The quarter-on-quarter rates are seasonally adjusted and in real (volume) terms (constant 2015 prices).
 This is Stats SA's fourth GDP statistical release after the completion of its latest benchmarking and rebasing exercise.
 More information on this exercise is available here.
 Note that Stats SA no longer uses the annualised rate as the headline growth rate.